2023-SDP-G21/RobotDesign/README.md

 ```

 ### Software to Hardware
 Messages will be sent back to the hardware from the software.
 This will not be in the JSON format but instead use streams.
+This will be communicated via a TCP Connection.